Mixing Trazodone and Alcohol

 Dual Diagnosis Treatment Trazadone Abuse and Alcoholism

 Alcohol is the most abused addictive substance in America, as more than 17 million people in the United States are considered to suffer from addiction to alcohol.
-The Substance Abuse and Mental Health Service Administration (SAMHSA) publishes that over 1.5 million American adults are currently abusing a prescription drug.
+The Substance Abuse and Mental Health Service Administration (SAMHSA) publishes that over 1.5 million Americans abuse prescription drugs.

 Mixing trazodone and alcohol magnifies the side effects and may promote more use.
 Many options are available to help the person stop taking Trazadone and alcohol and avoid serious side effects from polysubstance abuse.
 Many Trazodone users respond well to residential rehab programs.